BDoreen/Logic-Gate-Calculator/README.md

 # Logic Gate Calculator
-Implementation of Logic Gate Calculator - in JAVA language.\

 System is able to calculate the value of a given simple logical formula.\
 for example:\
 true AND false = false\